 During this time, an occupational therapist may provide training to help the person increase their muscle endurance to strengthen EMG signals.

 Once reinnervation has stabilized, myotesting, prosthetic fitting, component selection, and training can begin.
 Ideally, before myotesting begins, the prosthetist and surgeon should examine the patient to review the nerve transfers performed.

 Occupational Therapy for the Targeted Muscle Reinnervation Patient

-Effective occupational therapy after TMR surgery ensures that patients gain intuitive control of their prostheses and receive the full benefits of TMR.
-During pre-operative and post-operative training sessions, therapists must consider issues unique to TMR patients and plan accordingly.
-Following fat removal and soft tissue revision during TMR surgery, the size and shape of a patient’s residual limb may be altered, resulting in the need for socket modification or replacement.
+Effective occupational therapy after TMSKR surgery ensures that patients gain intuitive control of their prostheses and receive the full benefits of TMSKR.
+During pre-operative and post-operative training sessions, therapists must consider issues unique to TMSKR patients and plan accordingly.
+Following fat removal and soft tissue revision during TMSKR surgery, the size and shape of a patient’s residual limb may be altered, resulting in the need for socket modification or replacement.
 Any alteration of control methods, socket or electrode locations will require the occupational therapist to train the patient in using the prosthesis as intended.
 Knowledge of the location of each brachial plexus nerve transfer and the functions of each nerve is therefore essential for developing optimal control strategies.